lucidsoftware/lucid-programming-competition-2023/problems/HuntingGrounds/description.md

 Each line should have the sum total hunting value of that rectangle of the grid.

 ## Examples
-The first 2 tests will be these examples.
+These examples will be the first tests.

 ### Example 0
 #### Input